 In 2008, Talley advised the future First Family on fashion and introduced Michelle Obama to the Taiwanese Canadian designer Jason Wu, from whom she bought, dresses including her inaugural gown.
 His most famous pairings of late have been with designers Tracy Reese, Rachel Roy, and singer/actress Jennifer Hudson.
 He is known as a very close friend of Mariah Carey, fashion designer Kimora Lee Simmons, and tennis player Venus Williams.
 In 2010, Talley was on the judging panel for America's Next Top Model.

 In 2011, the André Leon Talley Gallery opened in the SCAD Museum of Art.
 From 2013 to 2014, he served as international editor of Numéro Russia, joining the team shortly after the magazine launched in March 2013 but resigned after twelve issues.
-Talley's latest book is "The Chiffon Trenches: A Memoir," was released on May 19, 2020.
-In the book, he discusses getting his start in New York City in the 1970s, his tumultuous relationship with Vogue editor Anna Wintour, and his experiences with racism in the fashion world
+Talley's latest book was “The Chiffon Trenches: A Memoir," was released on May 19, 2020.
+In the book, he discusses getting his start in New York City in the 1970s, his tumultuous relationship with Vogue editor Anna Wintour, and his experiences with racism in the fashion world.